 A common side effect of Invisalign is headaches, especially when first starting or when switching aligner trays.
 These headaches can occur for a number of reasons, and can range from minor discomfort to full on migraine.
 It is important to know that you are a good candidate before embarking on Invisalign treatment, as if you are prone to headaches or migraines it might not be the best choice for you.

-Boston dentist Dr. Ryan Clancy offers both Invisalign and full face orthodontics for his patients.
+Woburn and Winchester dentist Ryan Clancy, DMD offers both Invisalign and full face orthodontics for his patients.
 If you are not a candidate for Invisalign, or if you have issues with TMJ, full face orthodontics may be a better choice as it takes into account the whole face, instead of just moving the teeth with no regard to jaw placement.

 If you are interested in straightening your teeth without suffering debilitating headaches or TMJ issues, call Dr. Clancy today at (781) 396-8558 to schedule your consultation.

 Preventing Headaches with Invisalign